 Living in Hollywood, I’ve seen a number of aspiring actors come and go over the nine years I’ve lived here.
 Many were zealous Catholics wanting to make a difference in our media culture.
-Surviving here is difficult though, and many find themselves in the unfortunate state of artistic purgatory – a prolonged time of limbo between fame and bankruptcy.
+Surviving here is difficult though, and many find themselves in the unfortunate state of

 What does it look like?
 You have a degree in acting, moved across the country, great headshots, a slick website, an agent, and are regularly going out on auditions.
 You occasionally book something from time-to-time, seeming to hint that success is right around the corner.
 But the big paycheck never comes, and most days you’re anxious about how you’re going to pay the rent.
 Patience is stretched thin and you find yourself crying out to God “Why did you bring me here?”